 Photo books are printed products, true.
 But web-based publishing tools on sites such as Shutterfly, and Mixbook let you combine images and words into an easily shareable format.
 Some photo services let you share a page or an entire book via Facebook or email, so your family can view it online.
 Prices generally start around $20 and go up, depending on your book’s size, length, cover and other features.

 Your photo book project can range from the story of an entire family branch to Grandpa’s military service in World War II.
 You also could focus on a memorable vacation, an heirloom or handed-down family recipes.
 To create a book with my recipe collection, I scanned or typed out old recipes (the ones from my mom are handwritten on cards or scraps of paper), then writing a memory or two about the recipe.
 My mom always made her applesauce cake at Christmas and pickled eggs at Easter.

 Start your book by gathering photos and document images you want to include, and write a narrative about them.
 On the photo service website, choose the book size and a theme, which offers preselected colors, graphics and layouts.
 Then upload your images and place them in the template by dragging and dropping.
-You’ll find tips for this process in the October/November 2017 Family Tree Magazine.

 7. StoryCorps app